joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/dw_agents_availability/dw_agents_availability.md

 ### Purpose

 This DAG creates tables that summarize the agent availability.
-For while, there are two tables - fact_inspector_hourly_allocations that has information about agents slots with one hour as grain, and fact_inspector_daily_allocations with day as grain.
+For while, there are six tables that has information about agents and photographer slots, with one hour as grain and a day as grain.

 <details>
   <summary><strong> > DAG details (click to expand)</strong></summary>